InetIntel/grip-api-v2/README.md

  * `SECRET_KEY`: a random string that flask will use internally for generating session cookies -- can be anything you like.
  * `META_SERVICE`: the URL to query to access the grip-tags-service.
+ * `ES_INDEX_BASE`: the string that should be pre-pended when determining which indexes that ES should be using to service API queries for events (i.e. a typical index name with the event type and month excluded).

 Note that an elasticsearch API key may be provided to you in a base64 encoded format.
 You will need to base64 decode the key to get the ID and secret